 4. Growth Mindset-Oriented

-It may be difficult to learn from or ask for help from other without your peers and mentors around during work hours.
+It may be difficult to learn from or ask for help from others without your peers and mentors around during work hours.
 Having a keen sense of learning and the mindset to learn on your own are some of the aspects for your continuous growth, even outside the workplace.
 As a thought leader in digital transformation and talent acquisition, Asia Select President and CEO Hans Bayaborda reiterates the need for leaders and teams to adopt a growth mindset in order to navigate organizations in the new business environment.
 Growth starts when you undergo challenges and learn from the setbacks you encountered.
 Having a growth mindset means you are resilient and you have the desire to learn and be better.

 5. Highly Adaptable